Heart

 Depending on age and sex, below 18 ms is a low HRV.
 This is around the bottom 10%.
 An HRV above 76 ms would put you in the 90th percentile.

-What’s an average or good HRV?
+What’s an average or good HRV on Apple Watch?

 Anything between 18 to 76 ms is a normal heart rate variability.
 Higher is better.